karawin/Ka-Radio32/README.md

 The tool to use is here: http://espressif.com/en/support/download/other-tools <br/>
 (change the security of the installation directory to permit all)<br/>
 See the image at http://karadio.karawin.fr/karawin32Flash.jpg <br/>
-The first one is no more used.
-You can remove it.<br/>

 <img src="https://github.com/karawin/Ka-Radio32/blob/master/images/karawin32Flash.jpg" alt="screenshot" border=0>

 <br/><br/>